-- 28.1 Spare cars are not permitted.
-However any part of the car (excluding the survival cell) may be changed at any time during the Event. - Only one change to the make of car for each entry will be permitted during a championship season.
-Any change will be subject to the approval of the FIA. - No driver may use more than one car at the same event.
-After initial scrutineering the survival cell may not be changed during the remainder of the event. - 28.2 The decision whether a car has been repaired or changed will be taken by the stewards of the meeting, based upon a report by the technical delegate. - 28.3 Any car which has passed initial scrutineering may not be removed from the confines of the circuit during the remainder of the Event.
+28.1 Spare cars are not permitted.
+However, any part of the car may be changed at any time during the Event.

+Only one change to the make of car for each entry will be permitted during a championship season.
+Any change will be subject to the approval of the FIA.

+No driver may use more than one car at the same event.
+After initial scrutineering the survival cell may only be changed if the FIA technical delegate is satisfied that a change is necessary following accident damage.
+Any replacement survival cell must be presented to the technical delegate for inspection and may have no components pre-fitted to it.
+Following the change, the car must then be re-presented for scrutineering.

+- 28.2 The decision whether a car has been repaired or changed will be taken by the stewards of the meeting, based upon a report by the FIA technical delegate. - 28.3 Any car which has passed initial scrutineering may not be removed from the confines of the circuit during the remainder of the Event.